ATM Business Canada – Complete Guide to Starting & Profiting

 How an ATM Business Works in Canada

 An ATM business generates revenue by charging a surcharge fee each time a customer withdraws cash.
-The fee is presented to the customer before the transaction is approved, and the profitability of the machine depends heavily on transaction count, location quality, and machine uptime.
+The fee is shown to the customer before approval, and machine profitability depends heavily on transaction count, location quality, surcharge level, and uptime.

-Independent ATM operators commonly place machines in convenience stores, bars, restaurants, hotels, entertainment venues, and other locations where customers need quick access to cash.
+Independent ATM operators commonly place machines in convenience stores, bars, restaurants, hotels, entertainment venues, and other businesses where customers need quick access to cash.
 In many cases, the operator shares some revenue with the host location in exchange for placement.
-For a placement-based option, see our ATM Placement Services in Canada page.

 Ways to Start an ATM Business